OPEC countries to pump more oil to contain price increase

 “We will deal with it collectively,” he said.

+Adding to that, U.S. shale oil production could rise and its demand for energy could decrease this year, further squeezing the price of oil, which in May hit its highest level in over three years.

+“The wild card will be U.S. shale and demand growth,” said Deshpande.

-Friday’s decision means OPEC will observe the production level it agreed on in late 2016, when it cut output by 1.2 million barrels a day.
+Friday’s decision means the Organization of the Petroleum Exporting Countries will observe the production level it agreed on in late 2016, when it cut output by 1.2 million barrels a day.
 In practice, its combined output was even less due to production problems.
 That has since then helped push up the price of oil by almost 50 percent.

 Non-OPEC countries like Russia had agreed in 2016 to participate in OPEC’s effort to raise prices, cutting 600,000 barrels a day of their own production.
 They will discuss with OPEC on Saturday on whether to increase their own production.

-The production limits by the Organization of the Petroleum Exporting Countries and Russia since 2016 have helped increase oil prices, with the benchmark U.S. crude contract hitting its highest level in more than three years in May.
+After OPEC’s deal on Friday, Trump tweeted: “Hope OPEC will increase output substantially.
+Need to keep prices down!”

 Some analysts note that while Trump has blamed OPEC, his policies have also helped increase the cost of oil by, for example, limiting exports from Iran.

 Some analysts believe that Saudi Arabia needs a Brent price closer to $90 a barrel to cover its domestic spending but is feeling pressure from the United States to head off rising prices by boosting output.
 Russia may be happy to pump more oil and settle for prices in the $60s, according to Tamar Essner, chief energy analyst for Nasdaq.